-- Audited transportation cost (Fund 10 only) that's available in early April.
+- audited transportation cost (Fund 10 only) that's available in April; and

 "Membership" is defined as the average of the resident FTE students enrolled on the third Friday of September and second Friday of January (including part-time attendance by home-based or private school students), plus summer school and foster group home FTE. (source: https://dpi.wi.gov/sfs/statistical/longitudinal-data/membership)

 Phase I - Determine if the school district qualifies to receive an aid payment

 - P I-1 Total the previous school year's Audited Transportation Cost (Fund 10) for each school district.

 - P I-2 Total the previous school year's audited membership for each school district.

 - P 1-3 Verify the “eligible school districts” by dividing the previous school year's audited membership for each school district by the school district's area in square miles.
 To be an eligible school district, the quotient(answer) must be 50 or less members per square mile.The number of square miles per school district used in this calculation is the same as used to calculate Sparsity Aid.

 - P 1-4 Determine the statewide transportation cost per member by dividing the step P I-1 total by the step P I-2 total.
 Then, multiply the quotient by 1.40 to determine the threshold to receive High Cost Transportation Aid.

 - P 1-5 Determine the district’s transportation cost per member by dividing the Audited Transportation Cost (Fund 10) by the Audited Membership.

 - P 1-6 Subtract the district’s transportation cost per member (step P I-5) from 140 percent of statewide transportation cost per member (step #4).
 If the remainder calculated is a positive value, the school district is eligible to receive a portion of the allocated funds.